Data Standards in Healthcare: Codes, Documents, and Exchange Formats

 Identifying business needs.
 Stakeholders (care providers, hospitals, health plans, or software vendors) identify business needs and submit requirements for a standard to a standard development organization or SDO.

 Workgroup collaboration.
-The task to develop a standard is assigned to a workgroup, that may include clinicians, healthcare administrators, health informatics professionals, software developers, and experts in regulatory requirements.
+The task to develop a standard is assigned to a workgroup, that may include clinicians, healthcare administrators, health information professionals, software developers, and experts in regulatory requirements.
 The workgroup designs the standard draft along with the implementation plan.

 First balloting.
 Stakeholders give feedback on the draft and the workgroup incorporates it into the standards.
 Then, all participants vote for draft standards ready for piloting.